 Garnet is also known as the stone of passionate devotion.
 This can be devoted to family, friends, yourself, and your purpose in life.

-People with Garnet as their birthstone are usually the life of the party or the ‘go to people’ of the group.
+People with Garnet as their birthstone are usually the party’s life or the ‘go-to people’ of the group.

-This is because they are analytical and logical, as well as compassionate, loving, and have an endearing motherly side to them.
+This is because they are analytical, logical, compassionate, loving, and have an endearing, motherly side.

-They can make sense of the confusion and order out of chaos with just a snap of their fingers, all while bandaging a scraped knee here and wiping away tears there.
+They can make sense of the confusion and order out of chaos with just a snap of their fingers, all while bandaging a scraped knee here and wiping away tears.

-Even if they are not parents themselves, they act, think, and speak like a real parent and mother to everyone.
-They are able to make adult decisions with love and compassion.
+Even if they are not parents, they act, think, and speak like real parents and mothers to everyone.
+They can make adult decisions with love and compassion.

-If you wear this lovely January birthstone, you will see an increase in your self-esteem, energy levels, and willpower.
+If you wear this lovely birthstone, you will increase your self-esteem, energy levels, and willpower.

 People who have the January birthstone are friendly and have a humanitarian spirit.
-They are loyal and honest, inventive and original, and intellectual and independent.
+They are loyal, honest, inventive, original, intellectual, and independent.

 They can also be contrary and intractable, unpredictable and perverse, and detached and unemotional.
-Sometimes they are hardhearted and stubborn, and oftentimes serious and ambitious.
+Sometimes they are hardhearted and stubborn, and often serious and ambitious.

-They love to teach and share what they know, and in return, they also love to learn and be taught something new.
+They love to teach and share what they know; they also love learning and being taught something new.

-However, they cannot help but look at other people’s flaws and weaknesses and criticize.
+However, they cannot help but look at other people’s flaws and weaknesses and criticize them.

-People who have the January birthstone are productive and hardworking.
+People who have this birthstone are productive and hardworking.
 They are highly organized, neat, and smart.

-They are also sensitive, attentive, and have deep thoughts.
-They know exactly how to make other people happy.
+They are also sensitive, attentive, have deep thoughts, and know how to make others happy.

 Garnet people are very quiet, unless tense or excited.
 They are reserved and romantic and often have difficulties expressing how much they love someone.

-They are fiercely loyal, and they love the company of children.
-They can also be very stubborn and cautious with money.
+They are fiercely loyal, and love the company of children, but can also be very stubborn and cautious with money.

-They have great social abilities, but they also get jealous very easily.
+Garnet people have great social abilities but also get jealous easily.

-On a physical level, they are resistant to most illnesses but quite prone to colds.
+On a physical level, they are resistant to most illnesses but prone to colds.

-Garnet exhibits interesting colors, which can be considered the widest spectrum of any gemstone.
+Garnet exhibits interesting colors, considered the widest spectrum of any gemstone.
 However, it rarely exhibits blue or even tones of blue.

 The most common color of Garnet is a rich and fiery red, and it resembles the rich red color of a pomegranate seed.
 Very few Garnets change color to reflect deeper hues in the artificial light.

-The January birthstone is not just limited to the deep red color.
-Garnets can be found in nearly every color, including orange, yellow, green, purple, brown, black.
+This birthstone is not just limited to the deep red color.
+Garnets can be found in nearly every color, including orange, yellow, green, purple, brown, and black.
 They can even be colorless.

-The rarest is the blue Garnet, which was discovered in the late 1990s in Bekily, Madagascar.
+The rarest is the blue Garnet, discovered in the late 1990s in Bekily, Madagascar.

-The traditional color of this gemstone is the deep red color which was strongly favored in Victorian jewelry.
+This gemstone’s traditional color is deep red, which was strongly favored in Victorian jewelry.

 The significance of this stone’s colors represented many aspects of life throughout the ages.

-It speaks about social, biblical, religious, and Christian symbolism, and they were all reflected in this stone’s color.
+It speaks about social, biblical, religious, and Christian symbolism, all reflected in this stone’s color.

 The symbolic meaning of the color red is fire, and it’s also associated with power and importance.

-Garnet is available in different colors, but it’s usually the red variant that is recognized as the official birthstone for those born at the start of the year.
+Garnet is available in different colors, but it’s usually the red variant recognized as the official birthstone for those born at the start of the year.

 It radiates plenty of protective energies and helps you dispel your nightmares.
 It also guides and supports you through your dark periods.
 The red color of this stone also helps increase your energy levels and self-esteem.

-Garnet is a semiprecious stone and a popularly used in jewelry, artifacts, and furnishing.
-Its fantastic range of colors, crystal structure, and intensity makes it a coveted possession in many homes.
+Garnet is a semiprecious stone popular in jewelry, artifacts, and furnishing.
+Its fantastic range of colors, crystal structure, and intensity make it a coveted possession in many homes.

 Garnet comes in a variety of colors.
 It’s a gemstone that can be very trendy and cool!

-A well-thought-of Garnet can dress up any outfit, be it for a casual or formal occasion.
+A well-thought-of Garnet can dress up any outfit for a casual or formal occasion.
 It makes for a fantastic addition to your jewelry collection and gives that perfect pop of color when needed.

 It’s important to remember that color is Garnet’s major quality factor.
-Garnets come in a variety of colors like green, brown, orange, burgundy, red, and even black.
+Garnets come in various colors like green, brown, orange, burgundy, red, and black.

-They are also available in numerous color-changing varieties which exhibit different colors depending on the type of light they are viewed in.
+Numerous color-changing varieties exhibit different colors depending on the type of light they are viewed in.

-Garnets that are vivid red in color are more valuable than others, with a few exceptions, such as the brilliant green varieties.
+Garnets that are vivid red are more valuable than others, with a few exceptions, such as the brilliant green varieties.
 Look for a vivid color red for the best type of Garnets.

 They usually come in standard cuts and shapes to allow them to be easily set into jewelry.
 This is true of Red garnets which are quite common.